hmrc/self-service-time-to-pay-frontend/README.md

 Tip: Connect to VPN in order to build it.

 ### About
-Self Service Time To Pay Frontend is the frontend microservice for Pay What You Owe In Instalments.
+Self Service Time To Pay Frontend is the frontend microservice for Pay What You Owe In Instalments, used for self-assessment tax liabilities.
 It displays the web pages that users interact with and contacts multiple backend services to retrieve and store information.
 It has multiple endpoints that are navigated through in sequence, beginning with eligibility, through to calculator and then arrangement.
 The following diagram shows the overview of the SSTTP architecture.